MiranDaniel/f1rewall/readme.md

 1. Run `apt-get update -y && apt-get upgrade -y` to update your packages
 1. Run `apt-get install python3-dev -y && apt-get install python3-venv -y` to install the required dependencies for Python
 1. Run `sudo make` to install all dependencies
-2. Run `sh run.sh` to start the server
+2. Run `./venv/bin/python3 server.py` to start the server
 3. The script will now host your gateway on the port specified in config.yaml

 #### Debugging